 How do you find quality team members who are a perfect fit for the job?
-Failing to hire the right team members can devastate a business and destroy team culture.
+Failing to hire the right people can devastate a business and destroy team culture.
 In Jim Collins’ bestselling book, Good to Great he states, “If we get the right people on the bus, the right people in the right seats . . . we’ll figure out how to take it someplace great.”
 Yet, according to a three-year study conducted by Leadership IQ, only 19% of new hires “achieved unequivocal success.”
 Even seasoned leaders wonder, how to hire the right person?
 So, how can business leaders minimize risk and select candidates who add value to the team and benefit the organization?
 Achieving this objective begins with asking the right job interview questions.

 The same study also revealed candidates who display strong interpersonal skills are most likely to be successful hires.
 By asking job interview questions that specifically target how well a person interacts with others, business leaders can better gauge whether or not someone is a good overall fit for the team.

 The following questions will help you find more ambitious, long-term team members during the hiring process.

 Job Interview Questions And Techniques

-The first key to finding quality hires is to think proactively.
-Often, companies wait to hire someone for a position until they need to fill a position immediately.
+The first key to finding the right person is to think proactively.
+Often, companies wait to hire employees for a position until they need to fill a position immediately.
 This creates a sense of urgency, which can rush the hiring process.
 It’s really important to spend a good amount of time with a candidate.
 Consider holding several rounds of interviews, such as a phone interview, and two in-person interviews.
 This really gives your leadership team the chance to get to know the candidate more in-depth and ensure you’re making the right decision.

 Interview Question 1